 With the constant sunshine year round, solar panels in Florida make sense for many reasons.
-For those who are considering solar panel installation, the initial Florida solar cost may scare you.
+For those who are considering FL solar panel installation, the initial Florida solar cost may scare you.
 Yet, there are incentives available and numerous opportunities to reduce your costs.
 Often, these solar panels pay for themselves over time.
 Take a closer look at the average cost of solar panels in Florida as well as what you need to consider before buying.

 What Is the average cost of solar panels in Florida?